jorshali/ai-for-developers/part0/getting_started/section1/README.md

-# The Developer's Guide to AI: From Prompts to Agents
+# The Developer's Guide to AI - From Prompts to Agents

-## Getting Started - Part 1: Calling a local LLM
+## Getting Started - Section 1: Calling an LLM using an API

 Here's how you can start your AI learning journey.